 Psychopaths, on the other hand, are unable to form emotional attachments or feel real empathy with others, although they often have disarming or even charming personalities.
 Psychopaths are very manipulative and can easily gain people’s trust.
 They learn to mimic emotions, despite their inability to actually feel them, and will appear normal to unsuspecting people.
 Psychopaths are often well educated and hold steady jobs.
 Some are so good at manipulation and mimicry that they have families and other long-term relationships without those around them ever suspecting their true nature.
 When committing crimes, psychopaths carefully plan out every detail in advance and often have contingency plans in place.
 Unlike their sociopathic counterparts, psychopathic criminals are cool, calm, and meticulous.

-Psychopathy is the most dangerous of all antisocial personality disorders because of the way psychopaths dissociate emotionally from their actions.
-Many serial killers, including Ted Bundy, Joel Rifkin and John Wayne Gacy, are unremorseful psychopaths.
+Psychopathy is the most dangerous of all antisocial personality disorders because of the way psychopaths dissociate emotionally from their actions, regardless of how terible they may be.
+Many serial killers, including Joel Rifkin and the late Ted Bundy and John Wayne Gacy, are unremorseful psychopaths.